 Rounding out her appearance, the finish is a smooth satin which maximizes resonance and tone quality.
 It also features full body binding and chrome tuners as the cherry on the top.

 This Jasmine S34C NEX is extremely lightweight, weighing in just under 6 pounds.
-The weight makes it excellent for a beginner.
-Although it is large, full-sized guitar measuring 48 inches long.
-It has a compact body, however, measuring at 18 inches, but thanks to the superior bracing and laminated tonewood deliver exceptional sound production.
+The weight makes it excellent for a beginner although it is large, full-sized guitar measuring 48 inches long.
+It has a compact body, however, measuring at 18 inches, but thanks to the superior bracing and laminated tonewood delivers exceptional sound production.